 You can find the list of all administrative police stations here and easily find out where you have to go.

-When applying for an osobna, you must bring the following with you to the police station:
+You must bring the following documentation with you to the police station.

 If you received a Croatian biometric passport within the last 5 years, you don’t have to enclose your photo.
 It will be taken from the system.
 An exception is if your look has drastically changed, and then a new photo will be required.